freeCodeCamp/freeCodeCamp/guide/english/accessibility/index.md

 <strong>Web accessibility means that people with disabilities can use the Web</strong>.

 More specifically, Web accessibility means that people with disabilities can perceive, understand, navigate, and interact with the Web, and that they can contribute to the Web.
-Web accessibility also benefits others, including [older people](https://www.w3.org/WAI/bcase/soc.html#of) with changing abilities due to aging.
+Web accessibility also benefits others, including [older people](https://www.w3.org/WAI/bcase/soc.html#of) this due to their aging.

 Web accessibility encompasses all disabilities that affect access to the Web, including visual, auditory, physical, speech, cognitive, and neurological disabilities.
 The document [How People with Disabilities Use the Web](http://www.w3.org/WAI/intro/people-use-web/Overview.html) describes how different disabilities affect Web use and includes scenarios of people with disabilities using the Web.